 About Me

-Hi!
-I’m Tom.
-I’m originally from England, but the island was too small.
+I’m Tom, originally from England, but the island was too small.

-It’s the latest in a series of bicycle adventures spanning decade and a half, in places like Sudan, Iran, Yemen, Syria, the Arctic, Ethiopia, Armenia, Mongolia and Myanmar.
-There are around 50 countries on the list, I think.
-It’s been a while since I counted.
+This is the latest in a series of bicycle-mounted adventures I’ve been embarking upon for nearly two decades, in places like Sudan, Iran, Yemen, Syria, the Arctic, Ethiopia, Mongolia, Myanmar, and the list goes on.
+There are around 50 countries on it, I think.
+(It’s been a while since I counted.)

-I guess it started when my parents took the stabilisers off my first bike and I disappeared across the village green, aged 4.
+For me, it may have started when my parents took the stabilisers off my first bike and I disappeared across the village green, aged 4.
 Cue much fretting and wailing from aforementioned parents.

 As an older child, one of my ambitions was to ride my BMX off a ramp into the River Welland.
 (I built a ramp, but wasn’t quite brave enough to take the leap.)

-At university I got fat and lazy and spent much of my final year trying to burn off the beer and cheesy chips by throwing myself down the hillsides of Exmoor on a mountain-bike.
+At university I got fat and lazy and spent much of my final year trying to burn it off by throwing myself down the hillsides of Exmoor on a cheap mountain-bike (a Trek 4000, as mentioned in my bikeography).

-Then I went to Scotland and spent a week lugging my bike and gear through rainy off-road trails in the West Highlands.
-Thoroughly miserable, the most fun I’ve ever had on a bike, and the trip that sowed the seeds.
+Having graduated, I went to Scotland and spent a week dragging my bike along rainy off-road trails in the West Highlands.
+Thoroughly miserable, it was the most fun I’d ever had on a bike until then.

-The logical progression from there seemed to be to try and ride as far as possible and see what happened.
-In late 2006 I began planning a long trip called “Ride Earth” – a journey around the world by bicycle.
+The logical next step seemed to be to try and ride as far as possible and see what happened.
+In late 2006 I began planning an ambitious project called “Ride Earth” – a journey around the world by bicycle.

 What am I doing now?

-I’ve travelled five continents on my bicycle since then.
+I’ve travelled five continents on my bicycle since that first trip in 2006.
 Most of my twenties involved spending months at a time on the road, setting up home wherever I saw fit, and meeting hundreds of other cycle travellers in the process.
-Rather than a quick lap of the planet and a pat on the back, this somehow became my full-time occupation; no fixed abode, a life on the road.
+This somehow became my full-time occupation; no fixed abode, a life on the road, and “cycling round the world” became a lifelong goal, rather than a single epic trip.

 If you’re dreaming of life on two wheels, or you’re actively planning a journey, or even if you’re a seasoned veteran, there’s probably something here for you.